Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

     public float gravity = 10f;
 ```

-Then the Mouse looks nodes
+Then the Mouse looks limit nodes to preventing it from looking to high or too low.

 ```.cs
     public float lookSpeed = 2f;